What Are Eyelash Extensions Made Of?

 Main Types of Eyelash Extension Materials

-These are the most common types of lash extension materials and the main things you should know about them.
+These are the most common types of lash extension materials and what you should know about them.

 PBT